Home » About » FAQs

 Ambrit Primary School is an International Baccalaureate Primary Years Programme (PYP) school.
 Our teaching philosophy reflects the fact that young children are naturally curious and wish to experiment, explore and make sense of the world around them.
 We aim to enable students to become lifelong learners and to equip them with the academic and life skills necessary to be responsible citizens in a rapidly changing world.

-Our Early Childhood and Primary programmes emphasize the growth of children’s inquiry, creativity, curiosity, and imagination, alongside the development of academic and social competencies.
+Our Early Childhood and Primary programmes emphasise the growth of children’s inquiry, creativity, curiosity, and imagination, alongside the development of academic and social competencies.

 Student Life